 What 7 AI tools cite for real business categories.

-Public teardowns of the same hash-locked 7-AI-tool methodology applied across 6 measurement windows: 5 Hawaii business verticals plus the first non-Hawaii cross-geo (Austin TX CPAs).
+Public teardowns of the same hash-locked 7-AI-tool methodology applied across 10 measurements: 9 Hawaii business verticals plus a non-Hawaii cross-geo CPA market (Austin TX).
 Cohort sizes, source-type distributions, and per-AI-tool breakdowns named.
 Individual non-customer firms anonymized at the firm level per the non-customer rule.
-The banking cohort is named in full because all 21 firms are publicly competing brands.
+The banking cohort is named in full because these are publicly competing brands.

 Start here